 - Get a spray bottle or a water spritzing fan.
 Fill them with cold water and spray on to cool down.

 - Dress the part.
 If you are staying home for the day, try and wear whatever will keep you cool.
 Go for loose, light fabrics.
-Also try and still with natural fabrics instead of artificial, they are more breathable and will keep you cooler.
+Also try and still with natural fabrics (like cotton) instead of artificial (like polyester), as they are more breathable and will keep you cooler.
 I find tank tops for less than $1 at rummage sales and stick to those most of the summer.
 If all else fails, pretend you are all the beach all day and hang out in a swimsuit.

 - Stay hydrated.
 When your body is correctly hydrated you will stay cooler.
-Stay away from sugar summer time drinks and stick with good old ice water.
+Stay away from sugary summer time drinks and stick with good old ice water and plenty of it.

 - Wear a necklace.
-No, not a regular fancy jewlery necklace.
-I'm sure you've seen those gel feeling things you wrap around your neck to stay cool.
-If you don't want to buy one you can make one by sewing a long skinny tube, filling it with rice and freezing it until you need it.
+No, not a regular fancy jewelry necklace.
+I’m sure you’ve seen those gel feeling things you wrap around your neck to stay cool.
+If you don’t want to buy one you can make one by sewing a long skinny tube, filling it with rice and freezing it until you need it.
+And old clean sock work really well for this too!
+Just place rice inside and tie the end shut.

 I keep cool by waking up extra early in the morning & opening all of the windows to the house & let in all of the early morning chill.
 I also turn on all of the ceiling fans to high.
 Once I feel the temperature start to climb, at all, I close up the windows & pull down the shades on the windows where the sun is hitting..for me, that would be my East facing windows.
 When the sun starts to hit the West side of my house, I go around & pull all of the shades down on that side.
 Believe it or not, I can keep my house about 20 degrees cooler than the outside temperature, by doing this.
 If it is humid, then I don’t open the windows that day.
 I have found that it is worse to let the humidity into the house than to cool it off.
 We have 3 small window air conditioners that we use when it is humid.
 It keeps this Old House surprisingly cool, all summer.
 I do live in a brick house, though.
 We also have deciduous trees planted on the West side of our house, to shade it from the hot afternoon sun.
 I think before air-conditioning, people used to know how to cool a house off better than we do, now.
 All houses had shade trees & a nice front porch to retreat to in the heat of the day, with a nice cold glass of either lemonade or iced tea..sounds good, huh?